spamegg1/reviews/README.md

 When he goes through some calculations, he is using a screen-marker pen that must be from the late 1990s, it has no smoothing whatsoever that everything he writes is completely angular/straight, it looks like it was written by a 3 year old.
 Impossible to read or follow, and very annoying.
 In later videos, he quickly cuts to the version of the formula that was typeset instead of handwritten.

 The OpenGL pipeline is pretty complicated.
 There are so many parts, and I had real trouble understanding how and in what order they are connected.
 The math is really involved.
 I found it possible, but really hard, to follow the derivations of the formulas for various calculations: shading, lighting, tracing, projection, rotation, transformation, dilation, translation, and so on...
 For the assignments I just ignored the derivations and extracted the final formulas from the PDF slides without really understanding them fully.
-You really need to be on point with your vector and matrix algebra (dot/cross products, normalization, matrix-vector and matrix-matrix multiplications), but you don't need to take an entire linear algebra or an entire multivariable calculus class.
+You really need to be on point with your vector and matrix algebra (dot/cross products, normalization, matrix-vector and matrix-matrix multiplications, creating an orthonormal basis in 3D), but you don't need to take an entire linear algebra or an entire multivariable calculus class.

 The first assignment was very nice and doable.
 You write a bunch of matrices to do transformations.
 Then you test this on a provided OpenGL rendering of a 3D teapot.
 The testing tool provided is interactive, you can rotate, dilate, shift the teapot.
 If you did everything correctly, the testing script will output a bunch of snapshots of the teapot after a particular sequence of transformations, and you can compare them to the correct results.
 However sometimes your solution is wrong and it's extremely subtle.
 You can't tell what's wrong from the interactive tool.